cupofcrazy/Brutal/README.md

 # UNTITLED

-Starter template with Nuxt v3 and Sanity v3
+Starter monorepo template with Nuxt v3 and Sanity v3 [See Demo](http://localhost:3000)
-[See Demo](http://localhost:3000)

 ## Features